A Simple Guide for Writing a GREAT Character Backstory

-Oh, c’mon, Travis!
-Of course I didn’t mean you must draw a picture of your character in crayon.
+Oh, c’mon, Tommy Of course I didn’t mean you must draw a picture of your character in crayon.
 Geez.

 One more word about your character.
 Don’t be afraid of alignment.
 Alignment can help you determine the basics of your character’s personality (are they trustworthy and or will they only follow their own plan, for example).